One thing that's really educational, and lends some credence to the "registry slowdown" theory, is running RegMon (from

 I have some code that's doing fairly simple MAPI operations to add a contact, and each iteration through my code (which is only a few dozen lines and doesn't contain any registry code) involves around 1500 separate registry accesses.

-It would be an interesting project to try to replace the registry with something else (by hooking all the registry calls and directing them to something like an in-memory database) and see what it does to system performance, especially on a mature system with a large registry.
+It would be an interesting project to try to replace the registry with something else (by hooking all the registry calls and directing them to something like an in-memory database) and see what it does to system performance, especially on a mature system with

 I just did some cheesy tests of registry performance on two systems I have here.
 One has my original Windows XP installation from about two years ago (and this has been my main system for the last two years) and the other is a shiny new laptop.